 • Dialogue and dialogue tags

-• Continuity and consistency of character descriptions, settings/locations, and timelines of events
+• Continuity and consistency of character descriptions, settings/locations, and timelines

 • Fact checking (whether real-world or within the context of your book’s created world!)